alex-brokethecode/python-roadmap/Standard_Library_Modules/Files_IO/Files_IO.md

   - `filename`: The name of the file to open.
   - `mode`: A string specifying the mode in which the file should be opened.
 Common modes include:
     - `'r'`: Read mode (default).
 Opens the file for reading.
     - `'w'`: Write mode.
 Opens the file for writing.
-If the file exists, it is truncated.
+If the file exists, it is truncated (delete all existing content and size to zero).
 If it doesn't exist, it is created.
     - `'a'`: Append mode.
 Opens the file for writing.
 Data written will be appended to the end of the file.
 If the file doesn't exist, it is created.
     - `'x'`: Exclusive creation mode.
 Opens the file for writing only if it doesn't exist.
 If it exists, it raises a `FileExistsError`.
     - `'b'`: Binary mode (can be combined with other modes, e.g., `'rb'`, `'wb'`).